opd-ai/whisp/PLAN.md

    - Security audit and penetration testing
    - User documentation and onboarding guides

-The project has excellent momentum with comprehensive advanced features and complete CI/CD automation now implemented.
-All infrastructure is ready for production deployment, with only the P2P calling feature remaining for full feature parity across platforms.
+The project has excellent momentum with comprehensive advanced features and complete CI/CD automation now implemented. **With ToxAV support now available in toxcore**, all infrastructure and dependencies are ready for production deployment.
+The P2P calling feature implementation can now proceed using the available ToxAV functionality.

 ```